danielhutchinson/danielhutchinson.github.io/_posts/2019-04-19-encapsulating-logic-using-the-command-pattern.md

 }
 ```

-A simple interface called Command, with a single method call on it that returns void is what we need to implement on each of our command objects.
+A simple interface called `Command`, with a single method call on it that returns void is what we need to implement on each of our command objects.

 Let’s go ahead and create a concrete command to turn the TV volume up.